Skip to main content

 Learn how to make FDA-compliant protein claims, calculate %DV using PDCAAS, and display it correctly on your label

-Updated over 3 weeks ago
+Updated over a week ago

 If you want to make a protein claim on your product’s label, you must follow FDA regulations to ensure compliance.
 This includes meeting the Daily Value (DV) requirements and properly calculating the %DV for protein using the Protein Digestibility-Corrected Amino Acid Score (PDCAAS).